rmusser01/Infosec_Reference/Draft/Draft/Attacking Defending Android -.md

 [OWASP GoatDroid](https://www.owasp.org/index.php/Projects/OWASP_GoatDroid_Project)
-* Â“OWASP GoatDroid is a fully functional and self-contained training environment for educating developers and testers on Android security.
+* “OWASP GoatDroid is a fully functional and self-contained training environment for educating developers and testers on Android security.
 GoatDroid requires minimal dependencies and is ideal for both Android beginners as well as more advanced users.
 The project currently includes two applications: FourGoats, a location-based social network, and Herd Financial, a mobile banking application.
-There are also several feature that greatly simplify usage within a training environment or for absolute beginners who want a good introduction to working with the Android platform.Â”
+There are also several feature that greatly simplify usage within a training environment or for absolute beginners who want a good introduction to working with the Android platform.”

 [Insecure Bank v2](https://github.com/dineshshetty/Android-InsecureBankv2)
 * This vulnerable Android application is named "InsecureBankv2" and is made for security enthusiasts and developers to learn the Android insecurities by testing this vulnerable application.
 Its back-end server component is written in python.
 The client component i.e. the Android InsecureBank.apk can be downloaded along with the source code.